American author Pearl S. Buck spent most of her life in China. She returned to the U.S. in 1934 and became an advocate for immigration.

 Note how immigration patterns to the United States have changed.
 For example, immigration from Asia was severely restricted in the early 20th century, but today 26 percent of U.S. immigrants come from Asia.
-Note, too, how fears about immigration persist—in the belief, for example, that immigrants take jobs away from others, a "myth" explored by The City/La Ciudad website.
+Note, too, how fears about immigration persist—in the belief, for example, that immigrants take jobs away from others.

 Introduce students to American author Pearl S. Buck.
 Explain that Buck, the child of Christian missionaries, spent most of her life in China.
 She returned to America in 1934, "an immigrant among immigrants … in my native land."
 Refer students to the following Pearl S. Buck biographies, which provide background on Buck's life and career, available via the EDSITEment-reviewed American Collection:

 Like many of her contemporaries—among them Henry Roth and Michael Gold—Pearl S. Buck wrote about the plight of immigrants grappling with social and cultural change.
-As noted in Phillip Lapate's essay, "Immigrant Fiction," (available at EDSITEment-reviewed History Now) many works about the immigrant experience describe feelings of disorientation as their characters shifted from the macrocosm of the foreign countries from which they moved to the microcosm of the neighborhoods where they attempted to reassemble and reenact their old-world lives, often with mixed results.
+As noted in Phillip Lapate's essay, "Immigrant Fiction," (available at The Gilder Lehrman Institute of American History) many works about the immigrant experience describe feelings of disorientation as their characters shifted from the macrocosm of the foreign countries from which they moved to the microcosm of the neighborhoods where they attempted to reassemble and reenact their old-world lives, often with mixed results.
 The website provides a good overview of works from the 1930s that address the immigrant experience.

 Before proceeding, you may wish to make a distinction between "immigrant" and "migrant" workers.
-Refer students to the glossary available from The City/La Ciudad: an "immigrant" is "a person who enters and usually becomes established in a region or country where one is not a native"; a "migrant" is "a person who moves from one country, place or locality to another."
+According to the U.S. Internal Revenue Service, an "immigrant" is a person "who has been granted the right by the [Custom and Immigration Services] to reside permanently in the United States and to work without restrictions in the United States"; a "migrant", according to the U.S. Customs and Immigration Service is "a person who leaves his/her country of origin to seek residence in another country."
 Note that the Great Depression resulted in migration within America as displaced workers attempted to find employment.
 Migration was a common theme in American literature of the 1930s, one addressed in novels such as John Steinbeck's 1939 novel, The Grapes of Wrath.